raspberrypilearning/octapi-calculating-pi/en/step_9.md

 + Copy the `compute` function from your standalone program into this file.

 + The `compute` function will be sent to the servers, so it needs to import any modules it uses.
-Add in an `import random` line at the start of the function.
+Add an `import random` line at the start of the function.

 ```python
 def compute(s, n):